TheRealBill/redskull.io/content/guide/gettingstarted-part2.md

 This portion of the guide will walk you through the various views of the UI from the dashboard to the view of individual nodes.

+If you've not yet familiarized yourself with the terminology in Red Skull, you should visit [Red Skull Terminology](/guide/terminology/) to do so now.
+It will be useful in key portions of this part of the guide.

 # The Dashboard